John Lindley: Early years

 Born in Catton, near Norwich, England, John Lindley was one of four children of George and Mary Lindley.
 George Lindley was a nurseryman and pomologist and ran a commercial nursery garden.
 Although he had great horticultural knowledge, the undertaking was not profitable and George lived in a state of indebtedness.
 As a boy, John would assist in the garden and also collected wild flowers he found growing in the Norfolk countryside.
 Lindley was educated at Norwich School.
 He would have liked to go to university or to buy a commission in the army but the family could not afford either.
-He became Belgian agent for a London seed merchant in 1815.
+He became the Belgian agent for a London seed merchant in 1815.

 At this time Lindley became acquainted with the botanist William Jackson Hooker who allowed him to use his botanical library and who introduced him to Sir Joseph Banks who offered him employment as an assistant in his herbarium.
 His first publication, in 1819, a translation of the Analyse du fruit by Louis Claude Richard, was followed in 1820 by an original Monographia Rosarum, with descriptions of new species, and drawings executed by himself, then in 1821 by Monographia Digitalium and Observations on Pomaceae, which were both contributed to the Linnean Society.